 This chart does not relate to prescription drugs.
-To understand what cover is available for prescription drugs refer to page 9.
+To understand what cover is available for prescription drugs refer to "Which prescription drugs qualify for cover?" in this section.

 Is the healthcare service eligible for cover?

 To be eligible the healthcare service must be: